Japanese HR Compliance: Essential Strategies for Global Teams

 Japan HR Compliance Roadmap: Setup to Operations

+A structured, milestone-based approach to Japan HR compliance ensures that global teams meet every regulatory deadline from entity formation through the first 90 days of operations.
 Launching operations in Japan requires founders and HR teams to navigate a series of legal, regulatory, and policy milestones.
-Missing or mishandling early compliance obligations can lead to costly delays, reputational damage, and regulatory penalties.
+Missing or mishandling early compliance obligations can lead to costly delays, reputational damage, and regulatory penalties from labor compliance risks.
 This section details the critical milestones for new entrants, from pre-hire entity decisions to mandatory filings within the first 30 days, as well as localizing policies and managing labor actions by day 90.
 Following this roadmap helps your organization fulfill legal requirements and establishes a scalable HR foundation for future growth.

 Pre‑Hire Entity vs EOR Decisions

 Choosing between establishing a full legal entity or using an Employer of Record (EOR) is the first major HR compliance decision when entering Japan.
+For a detailed comparison, see our EOR vs entity Japan hiring guide.
 This decision affects how quickly you can hire staff, the complexity of administration, and your level of legal exposure.
 Setting up a legal entity gives your business full operational control and is ideal for companies with long-term or large-scale ambitions in Japan.
-However, this route involves complex registration processes, ongoing compliance obligations, and sustained local management, as outlined by the Japan External Trade Organization.
+However, this route involves complex registration processes, ongoing compliance obligations, and sustained local management, as outlined by the Japan External Trade Organization (JETRO).

 Key considerations when choosing between forming a legal entity and using an EOR include: